 Several individuals have been using barbershops as a vessel to promote the importance of education.
 Entrepreneur Alvin Irby launched a program called Barbershop Books as a way to inspire young African American boys to read.
 Through the program—which was created for children between the ages of 4 and 8—young readers provide suggestions for the types of books they want to see in barbershops and Irby then ships those books to their local shops.
 The program also allows companies, nonprofits, and individuals to sponsor book stations at barbershops within their communities.

-From April Ryan To Angela Rye: Black Pundits Who Slay On Cable News
+Black Pundits Who Slay On Cable News

 1. Bakari Sellers Shutting Down Pundit Who Says Race Doesn't Exist1 of 11